Industry Trends

 One of the biggest benefits of automation for marketers is that it tackles mundane, time-consuming tasks, freeing up marketers to focus on strategy and creativity.
 But, that’s not the only benefit of AI-driven automation.
 Here are a few statistics showing how marketers are using and benefiting from it:

-AI-powered automation can also improve return on investment (ROI) for your marketing efforts.
+AI-powered automation can also improve ROI for your marketing efforts.
 Algorithms can now automatically adjust your bids, recalibrate ad spend, and shift placements in real time to optimize your efforts for each customer.

 Marketers also now rely heavily on AI for email marketing.
 AI-powered software can auto-generate subject lines, tailor delivery times, and trigger follow-ups based on customer behaviors.
 Once campaigns are launched, marketers now turn to AI-supported reporting that can easily pinpoint anomalies and surface opportunities almost as soon as a campaign has launched.